meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 > Last time we gave an introduction about blockchain.
-Now we will dive deeper into ** it.
+Now we will dive deeper into blockchain.
 We will set up our first blockchain, code a smart contract, deploy this contract and implement it with Java.
-For this example we won't be deploying it on the Ethereum network, but locally in our development environment **.
+For this example we won't be deploying it on the Ethereum network, but locally in our development environment.

 # Topics